-A large detention pond has been constructed next to the east perimeter of the development.
-The first phase of this master-planned pond (East Regional Storm Water Detention Pond) has been sized to receive storm water from Horizon Shores First addition along with other future development to the east and south.
+The pond has been sized to receive storm water from Horizon Shores First addition along with other future development to the east and south.
 The first phase of construction was signed to accommodate run-off from 171 acres of developed land and 723 acres of agricultural land.

-The Horizon Shores First Addition storm sewer improvements will need to provide storm water collection for a total area of approximately 63 acres plus run-off from the new perimeter streets.
+The Horizon Shores Second Addition storm sewer improvements will need to provide storm water collection for a total area of approximately 48 acres plus run-off from some of the agricultural land to the east of 40th Street.